ietf-nasr/NASR-Charter/NASR-Proposed-Charter.md

 Specific expected interactions include (but may not be limited to):

 - RATS on the remote attestation technology.
-- PANRG on path-aware networking aspects.
+- PANRG and SPRING on path-aware networking aspects.
 - Other IETF WGs and IRTF RGs that address topics related to attestation, routing security, like for instance SAVNET, SIDROPS.